PratikAeraple/W6_GO_2/README.md

 - **Example**:
     - `http://localhost:9090/patients/1` to delete the patient with ID 1.
 - **Response**:
-    - On success, it returns a 'NULL' No Content response.
+    - On success, it returns a 'Patient not found' response.
     - If the patient is not found, a 404 error is returned.

 - **Postman Screenshot**: